Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 Open a [terminal](./Terminal.md).
 A [menu](./Menu.md) should come up automatically.
 Select `Update platform` from the Google Cloud setup submenu.
 You can then check the status page to confirm that your setup has been updated by comparing it to [this](./Status.md).

-If you created your setup prior to January 2023 and never updated it, you may need to go through a few more steps, explained in a corresponding section below, to complete the update.
+If you created your setup prior to January 2023 and never updated it, you may need to go through a few other steps first, explained in a corresponding section below, to complete the update.
 <br/>
 <br/>